jubianchi/hubot-cataas/README.md

 # hubot-cataas

-CATAAS is one of the most important hubot script!
+CATAAS is one of the cutest hubot script!

 ![CATAAS][cat]